reallyrehan/flask-fileexplorer/README.md

 - Linux
 - Mac

-I have written it in Python using the following web frameworks,
+I have written it in Python and tested it on Mac using the following web frameworks,

 **Frameworks**
 -